petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 and will be able to compile the LaTeX document.

-If we execute `calkit run` in the terminal, we'll see the document will be compiled.
+If we execute `calkit run` in the terminal, we'll see the document will be compiled to `paper/paper.pdf` We can add some text to the document and rebuild it with the play button icon in the upper right corner of the editor.
+In the TeX section of the toolbar on the left there are some quick commands for building the document and viewing the PDF.
+Saving the `paper.tex` file should kick of an automatic rebuild and refresh the PDF view if it's open.

-### Break your lines properly
+### Tip: Break your lines properly

 When writing documents that will be versioned with Git, you want to make sure you break lines properly